CPSeg: Cluster-free Panoptic Segmentation of 3D LiDAR Point Clouds: EXPERIMENTS

 \subsection{Quantitative Evaluation}

-In Table \ref{bigtable} and Table \ref{bigtable_nu}, we compile the results of CPSeg compared to other models.
-For evaluations on SemanticKITTI test dataset (Table \ref{bigtable}), we separate the models into two groups based on their inference speed.
-Only the models in row 8-11 are known to have real-time performance, with FPS's above 10Hz.
-With a PQ of $57.0\%$ and an FPS of 10.6Hz, CPSeg (row 11) achieves performances that match state-of-the-art models.
-More importantly, it establishes a new benchmark in PQ for real-time models, surpassing the next best real-time model, SMAC-Seg, by $0.9\%$.
-Specifically, with a $2.3\%$ increase in {RQ\textsuperscript{Th}} and 0.5Hz improvement in FPS over SMAC-Seg, we demonstrate that CPSeg is better in recognizing foreground objects while requiring less computation.
-These improvements can be mainly attributed to the use of cluster-free instance segmentation module and the incorporation of surface normal as a helpful part of the instance embedding.
+In Table \ref{bigtable} and Table \ref{bigtable_nu}, we compile the results of CPSeg compared to other models, separating the models into two groups based on their inference speed.
+For evaluations on SemanticKITTI test dataset (Table \ref{bigtable}), only the models in row 8-11 are known to have real-time performance, with FPS's above 10Hz.
+With a PQ of $56.9\%$ and an FPS of 14.2Hz, CPSeg achieves performances that match state-of-the-art models.
+More importantly, it establishes a new benchmark in PQ for real-time models, surpassing the next best real-time model, SMAC-Seg, by $0.8\%$.
+Specifically, with a $1.8\%$ increase in {RQ\textsuperscript{Th}} and 3.1Hz improvement in FPS over SMAC-Seg, we demonstrate that CPSeg is better in recognizing foreground objects while using less computation.
+These improvements can be mainly attributed to the use of cluster-free instance segmentation module and the incorporation of surface normal to aid embedding regression.

-For results on nuScenes validation dataset (Table \ref{bigtable_nu}), since the methods for creating the instance labels are not standardized across publications, we separated the models into three groups for better comparison.
-The models in rows 1-8 are previously published models, grouped by inference speed similar to Table \ref{bigtable}.
-The baseline and proposed models listed in row 9-12 use results from our experiments.
-Using $64 \times 2048$ range images as input, CPSeg HR (row 12) obtains the highest PQ out of all models, outperforming the baseline models Dual Decoder (BFS) and Dual Decoder (HDBSCAN) by $18.5\%$ and $7.8\%$, respectively.
-However, because the setting in nuScenes dataset is more crowded compared to semanticKITTI dataset with more instances in each scene, the performance of CPSeg HR is no longer real-time.
-By reducing the resolution from $64 \times 2048$ to $32 \times 1024$, CPSeg (row 11) again achieves a competitive real-time performance with only a small trade-off in PQ.
+On nuScenes test dataset (Table \ref{bigtable_nu}), CPSeg again achieves competitive segmentation ability.
+Notably, it obtains the highest PQ for models with real-time performances, outperforming the PolarStream and Panoptic-PolarNet by $2.3\%$ and $9.6\%$.
+Although Cylinder3D++ and (AF)2-S3Net, when combined with CenterPoint, achieve better PQ, their feature extraction based on 3D voxels is much more time-consuming compared to the 2D feature extraction in CPSeg.